-What’s been tremendously helpful to me is to include the crave foods in my eating lifestyle.
+What’s been tremendously helpful to me and many clients is to include the crave foods in my eating lifestyle.
 It may sound weird if you have a history of overindulging, but this has been remarkably helpful.
 And I always have something tasty to look forward too.
 Our relationships with crave foods don’t have to be all or nothing.

 Eat the foods you crave, but try not eat them when you are caught in the midst of a craving.
 This makes it easier not to get lost in mindless eating.
 After having explored the root cause of your craving, the triggers, you may choose to eat (mindfully) or not to eat.
 Perhaps there’s an alternative, a more constructive activity to do.
 Something that you enjoy perhaps?
 Or there may be something else than the food you crave you or your body truly needs.

 But come on!
 Not even a tiny taste first?!